PRBEM/VERB-4D/README.md

 create all necessary input.
 The main file is in `./src/VERB4D_Solver.cpp`

 ## Requirements
-Download cmake 3.1 and above.
+Download cmake 3.7 and above.
 Note that any new source files should be added to the VERB4D_SOURCES line in CMakeLists.txt, and the build files must be regenerated with the below commands.

 The following dependencies are required and will be automatically searched via cmake.
 Use homebrew or the package manager of your choice to install them:

+* OpenMP
+* Lapack, OpenBLAS (added as a submodule) or Intel's MKL
 * MatLab (optional)
-* OpenBLAS (added as a submodule)

 A C++ compiler is necessary, a Fortran compiler (only for OpenBLAS) recomended.
 If no Fortran compiler is installed, OpenBLAS will compile from C code instead.